Snap may get music where Facebook and others failed

 HowGood raises $4.2 million to guide shoppers to products that match their values

-The last social network to truly “get” music was MySpace — but unfortunately, they didn’t get much else.
+The last social network to truly “get” music was MySpace — unfortunately, they didn’t get much else.

 Today’s biggest player, Facebook, doesn’t “get” music — and artists still don’t really use it.
 Even though they have the biggest audience and market cap in the space, they are a Menlo Park, Calif.-based company with a Silicon Valley culture.